 Psychological Clinic: This clinic provides psychological services to the public and serves as a training center for clinicians.
 Anyone connected with the University (including employees and their families) is eligible for these services, except MSU students enrolled for more than seven credits.
 However, spouses and children of these students are eligible.
 The clinic is located in Room 4 Olds Hall, 355-9564.
-It is open Monday-Thursday from 8 a.m.-9 p.m., Friday from 8 a.m.-5 p.m., and Saturday from 10 a.m.-2 p.m.; except, the clinic is closed on Saturdays during July and August and in the evenings during August.
+It is open Monday-Thursday from 8 a.m.-9 p.m., Friday from 8 a.m.-5 p.m., and Saturday from 10 a.m.-2 p.m.; except, closed from noon to 1 p.m. on weekdays.
+Clients are not seen during August.
+Call for special hours after close of the first half of summer term.

 Speech and Hearing Clinic: This clinic provides diagnostic, therapeutic and consultative services for speech, hearing and language disorders.
-The Clinic is open daily from 8:00 a.m.-5:00 p.m., 353-8780, ext.
-22. The Clinic is located in Room 101 Audiology and Speech Sciences Building, Wilson Road.
+The Clinic is open daily from 8:00 a.m.-5:00 p.m., 353-8780.
+TDD (Telecommunications Device for the Deaf) is available.
+The Clinic is located in the Audiology and Speech Sciences Building, Wilson Road.